TekyUser/django-project/README.md

 Git (for version control)
 Basic understanding of HTML/CSS for frontend adjustments
 2. Clone the Repository
-Start by cloning the repository from the version control system (e.g., GitHub):
+Start by cloning the repository from GitHub:

 bash
 Copy code